Deserlo/S3T6TM2/DesignDocument.md

 ## Introduction

 Our Time Management application "TM" is created mainly for developers and managers of small teams to help them track time more efficiently to increase productivity.
-Clients in a commercial setting will find that actively managing time to reduce the amount of wasted resources will increase revenue for that company; however, this product is not just for commercial uses.
-Clients in a non-commercial setting will still find this application useful: it will help anyone and their team stay focused on whatever project they are working on.
+Clients in a commercial setting will find that actively managing time will increase revenue for that company; however, this product is not just for commercial uses.
+Clients in a non-commercial setting will find this application useful.

 ## Product Reviews